Karpova-Lab/pyControl-D-Series-Breakout/docs/_sources/index.rst.txt

 pyControl D-series breakout is a device that connects a `pyboard D-series microcontroller <https://pybd.io/hw/pybd_sfxw.html>`_  with twelve RJ45 ports.
 It is intended for use with the `pyControl <https://pycontrol.readthedocs.io/en/latest/>`_ behavioral experiment control framework.
-It accomplishes this by using a microcontroller running `Micropython <https://micropython.org/>`_  and having the RJ45 connections that are pin compatible with `pyControl Devices <https://pycontrol.readthedocs.io/en/latest/user-guide/hardware/#breakout-boards>`_.

 How is it different?
 --------------------